Cockatiel Breeding Guide

 Whiteface

-Removes all yellow and orange pigment.
-Combined with lutino creates the stunning albino cockatiel.
+Removes all yellow and orange lipochrome pigment.
+Creates a striking grey-and-white bird.
+Combined with lutino creates the all-white albino cockatiel.

 Autosomal recessive